Los Angeles Employment Lawyer Referrals

 Does filing workers comp affect future employment?

-As long as you do not engage in defamation against your former employer, a previous workers' compensation claim should not impact your ability of being hired again in the future.
+As long as you do not engage in defamation against your former employer, a previous workers' compensation claim should not impact your ability to be hired again in the future.

 What are my rights if I am injured at work?